Sustainability, Technology Background, REGMAX® Solution

 SUSTEC's goal is to eliminate all waste acids from stainless steel pickling.
 Initially starting with its REGMAX solution for mixed acids (HF and HNO3), SUSTEC's strategy from the outset was to also solve all the other associated acid consumption and environmental waste problems in the industry.

-REGMAXCL: Advancing HCl Recovery in Stainless Steel Processing
+REGMAX.CHLORIDE: Advancing HCl Recovery in Stainless Steel Processing

-Today, SUSTEC's REGMAXCL is able to treat the hydrochloric waste acids from stainless steel pickling.
+Today, SUSTEC's REGMAX.CHLORIDE is able to treat the hydrochloric waste acids from stainless steel pickling.
 The acid is completely recovered and converted into fresh hydrochloric acids, while the dissolved metals are recovered as oxides for reuse in stainless steel production.

 A New Standard for Hydrochloric Acid Regeneration

 The recovery of spent pickling waste acid from stainless or carbon steel pickling containing FeCl3 is no longer a problem.
-Furthermore, with SUSTEC REGMAXCL it is possible to obtain a superazeotropic hydrochloric recovered acid – making it unique among all spent hydrochloric acid regeneration plants in existence today.
+Furthermore, with SUSTEC REGMAX.CHLORIDE it is possible to obtain a superazeotropic hydrochloric recovered acid – making it unique among all spent hydrochloric acid regeneration plants in existence today.

 Expanded Acid Regeneration Capabilities with SUSTEC's REGMAX Plants